 RIDGE COMPETITIVE GRANTS PROGRAM

-The RIDGE Center for Targeted Studies is pleased to announce that the following four grant proposals were selected by the RIDGE National Research Advisory Committee for funding as part of the Center’s 2013 competitive grants program.
+The RIDGE Center for Targeted Studies is pleased to announce that the following four grant proposals were selected by the RIDGE National Research Advisory Committee for funding as part of the Center’s 2014 competitive grants program.

-Principal Investigator: Ning Zhang, University of Massachusetts
+Principal Investigator: Michele Walsh, University of Arizona

 DOCTORAL DISSERTATION RESEARCH GRANT PROGRAM

-Two proposals submitted as part of the RIDGE Center for Targeted Studies’ doctoral dissertation research program were recently selected for funding as part of the 2013 competitive grants program:
+Two proposals submitted as part of the RIDGE Center for Targeted Studies’ doctoral dissertation research program were recently selected for funding as part of the 2014 competitive grants program: